loadingalias/LoadingALIAS/README.md

 Pure-Rust cryptographic primitives with **zero C dependencies**.

 - High-performance CRC implementations (16/24/32/32C/64XZ/64NVME)
+- Pure Rust Blake3 impl across all supported platforms at parity with or surpassing the official Blake3 implementation.
 - Portable across x86-64, ARM64, RISC-V, s390x, POWER9/P10
 - Accepted by **IBM** for CI/CD usage on mainframe architectures

-These projects exist because I value **minimal dependency graphs, reproducible builds, and predictable performance**.
+These projects exist because I needed them for my own work.

 ---

 ### Current Work

-I’m building a **distributed storage engine** at [@alias-research](https://github.com/alias-research), approaching its first public release.
+I’m building a **distributed storage engine** at [@alias-research](https://github.com/alias-research), approaching its first public release in the next few months.

 The system is centered around a novel **epoch-based reclamation primitive** that enables: